freenas/freenas-docs/userguide/sharing.rst

 Manual Creation of Authenticated or Time Machine Shares
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Both Time Machine and authenticated shares should be created on an
+Create Time Machine and authenticated shares on a
 :ref:`new dataset <Create Dataset>`.

-After the dataset is created, go to
+Change permissions on the new dataset by going to
-:menuselection:`Storage --> Volumes`,
+:menuselection:`Storage --> Volumes`.
-highlight the dataset, and click :guilabel:`Change Permissions`.
+Select the dataset and click :guilabel:`Change Permissions`.
+Enter these
-Enter these settings:
+settings:

 #. **Permission Type:** Select :guilabel:`Mac`.